Scott catalogue: Illustrations

 In May, 2001 Scott announced a project to include a scan of each stamp in its catalogues.
 Many were made from its own reference collection and introduced in the six volume 2002 edition as black and white images.
 Color images were introduced in 2003 in the Classic Specialized Catalogue and in 2005 in the Specialized Catalogue of United States.
 In 2006 color images were included in the main Scott catalogues.
 Shortly after the program was announced, Scott Publishing received a letter from Hsien-ming Meng, a physician in Dayton, Ohio, and worldwide collector of mint stamps with a nearly complete collection.
 Dr. Meng offered to permit scanning of his collection, an offer that was eagerly accepted by Scott Publishing.
 Scans from Dr. Meng's collection began appearing in volume 4 of the 2002 catalog.
-Together with generous access by many other collectors, Meng's cooperation has resulted in creation of scanned images of all but about 900 stamps by Scott as of 2021 catalogue series.
-About 200 are specialized stamps from the US Specialized Catalogue.
-About 700 are used stamp images that Scott is replacing with mint images in the general world catalogues.
+Together with generous access by many other collectors, Meng's cooperation has resulted in creation of scanned images of all but about 1300 stamps by Scott as of 2024 catalogue series.
+About 120 are specialized stamps from the US Specialized Catalogue.
+About 1180 are used stamp images that Scott is replacing with mint images in the general world catalogues or are poorly centered stamps that they are replacing with F to VF centered stamps.
 Only a handful of black and white images are left in the world catalogues.
 Meng, born in 1926, died February 8, 2011.